sktime/skbase/docs/source/contribute/development/developer_guide/creating_docs.rst

-The examples should use simple data (e.g. randomly generated data, etc) generated using a ``skbase`` dependency and whereever possible only depend on ``skbase`` or its core dependencies.
+The examples should use simple data (e.g. randomly generated data, etc) generated using a ``skbase`` dependency and wherever possible only depend on ``skbase`` or its core dependencies.
 Examples should also be designed to run quickly where possible.
 For quick running code artifacts, additional examples can be included to illustrate the affect of different parameter settings.